comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/slow-motion-page-flip-diff.png),

+Here we see the jitter between two timestamp, since monitor refresh timing doesn't aligned to slowmo capture timing, it's possible that for one monitor fresh, the phone just capture latest content, but for another fresh, that timestamp already shown for 6 ms and being captured by phone

-combined with the slow motion video, now I'am confident to say the KMS/DRM Qrcode display code is working as expected.
+combined with the slow motion video (no more than one new image appear at same time), now I'am confident to say the KMS/DRM Qrcode display code is working as expected.
 Now using my webcam for similar analysis: